Recycled polyester decreases our dependence on virgin petroleum-based materials.

 Where We Are

-We began making recycled polyester from plastic soda bottles back in 1993—the first outdoor clothing manufacturer to transform trash into fleece.
-Almost 30 years later, we incorporate hard shells, boardshorts, fleece and Capilene® baselayers, and overall have very little virgin polyester left in our line.
-We’re actively working to convert the remaining amount to recycled material.
+We began making recycled polyester from plastic soda bottles back in 1993—the first outdoor- clothing manufacturer to transform trash into fleece.
+Almost 30 years later, we’ve incorporated recycled polyester into our hard shells, boardshorts, fleece and Capilene® baselayers, and overall have only 13% virgin polyester left in our line.
+We’re actively working to convert that remaining amount to recycled material.

-For the Spring 2021 season, 84% of our polyester fabrics are made with recycled polyester.
-As a result, we reduced our CO₂e emissions by 14% compared to virgin polyester fabrics; that amounts to more than 3.1 million pounds of CO₂e.
+For the Spring 2023 season, 87% of our polyester fabrics are made with recycled polyester.
+As a result of not using virgin polyester, we avoided emitting more than 4.4 million pounds of CO₂e into the atmosphere.

-We’re looking beyond plastic bottles from commodity recyclers to the next generation of potential recycled materials.
-One option could be recycled ocean plastics.
-Long-term, we’re also looking into chemical-recycling technologies that might allow us to reuse recycled garments and get us closer to a “circular” manufacturing process.
+We’re looking to the next generation of potentially recyclable materials.
+Long-term, we’re also considering more chemical-recycling technologies that might allow us to reuse recycled garments and get us closer to a “circular” manufacturing process.